tmarek/swvim/README.md

 Swvim is a little vim package.
 It's lightweight and optimized for rails development in terminal vim.

+## Branches / Changes
+Current settings for torsten are in branch torsten_2015 before installing check out torsten_2015

 ## Requirements
 You need a vim version with ruby interpreter enabled. (for Command-T) Also be sure that you have 256 colors enabled in your terminal.